-- Full service stations
+- Full-service stations

 How Much Does Tow Truck Insurance Cost?

-Every business is different, and every business requires different coverage to protect them from risks.
+Every business is different, and every business requires different coverage to protect itself from risks.
 Just like your tow truck business is different from the one down the block.
 When calculating the cost of your tow truck insurance program, insurance companies take several factors into account:

 - The number of trucks you need to insure